pnplusplus/OSDMenu/README.md

 - HDD update check bypass
 - Override PS1 and PS2 disc launch functions with custom code that starts the launcher
 - Additional system information in version submenu (Video mode, ROM version, EE, GS and MechaCon revision)
 - Launch SAS-compatible applications from the memory card browser if `title.cfg` exists in the directory (see [config handler](#config-handler))
+  This patch swaps around the "Enter" and "Options" menus and substitutes file properties submenu with the launcher.

-Patches not supported on protokernel systems:
+Patches not supported/limited on protokernel systems:
 - Automatic disc launch bypass
 - Custom button prompts
 - PAL video mode
-- Memory card browser might not work reliably on ROM 1.00 and 1.01, the console might hang when trying to "Enter" an entry with no `title.cfg`.
+- Memory card browser patch might not work reliably on ROMs 1.00 and 1.01, the console might hang when trying to "Enter" an entry with no `title.cfg`.

 See the list for supported `OSDMENU.CNF` options [here](#freemcbcnf).
 For every menu item and disc launch, it starts the launcher from `mc?:/BOOT/launcher.elf` and passes the menu index to it.